-You can contact ED Pubs at its Web site, also: www.EDPubs.gov or at its email address: edpubs@inet.ed.gov.
+You can contact ED Pubs at its Web site, also: www.EDPubs.gov, or at its email address: edpubs@inet.ed.gov.

-If you request an application package from ED Pubs, be sure to identify this competition as follows: CFDA Number 84.373Y.
+If you request an application from ED Pubs, be sure to identify this competition as follows: CFDA number 84.325D.